jdx/mise/README.md

 ### `rtx latest`

 ```
-Get the latest runtime version of a plugin's runtimes
+Gets the latest available version for a plugin

 Usage: latest <RUNTIME>